MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/faqs.md

 ### How frequently does the data refresh?
 The dataset for the Live Monitoring report is real time; if a report is refreshed or filters are changed, the data will be updated as per the current state of the system.

 The dataset refresh interval for Intraday and Chat Insights reports depends on your settings in Power BI.
-To learn more, see [Configure Intraday Insights dashboard](administrator/configure-intraday-dashboard.md) and Chat Insights set-up. <!--(need to update the link)-->
+To learn more, see [Configure Intraday Insights dashboard](administrator/configure-intraday-dashboard-supervisor.md) and Chat Insights set-up.

 ### What controls are in place to limit the exposure of agent performance KPIs within my organization?
 These controls are in place for exposing the data in reports: